wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-core-services/includes/2-windows-10-enterprise.md

 Windows 10 Enterprise is one of the central pillars of your Microsoft 365 subscription.
-Windows 10 meets the needs of large & midsize organizations, providing IT professionals with intelligent security, simplified updates, felxible management, and enhanced productivity tools.
+Windows 10 meets the needs of large & midsize organizations, providing IT professionals with intelligent security, simplified updates, flexible management, and enhanced productivity tools.

 Learn what Windows 10 Enterprise has to offer.